rocky-linux/documentation/en/rocky/8/guides/developer_start2.md

         └── sed.spec
 ```

+### TIP :
+Once you have the original sources, this might be a good time to look through the SPECs file (`~rocky/rpms/sed/SPECS/specs.spec`) to look for potential debranding opportinites in the given package.
+Debranding might include replacing upstream artwork/logos and so on.

-## 3 Use Rocky Devtools (rockybuild) to build a new package for the Rocky OS
+## 3 - Use Rocky Devtools (rockybuild) to build a new package for the Rocky OS

 Under the hood, rockybuild calls rpmbuild and mock utilities to build the source package in a chroot environment for the application specified on the command-line.
 It relies on the application sources and RPM SPEC file that was automatically downloaded via the rockyget command.